jmwislez/sauna/README.md

 # Goodies

+I installed old speakers at the bottom rear corners (coolest places), and outside I installed a watertight box with a car amplifier inside.
+This way, I can connect an audio source with a 3.5mm stereo plug, and play music inside.

 # What I would do differently

 * If room is available, increase the isolation thickness everywhere to 20cm.
-* I would make it slightly wider, to avoid leggs colliding when 2 people are lying down on the top benches.
+* I would make the sauna slightly wider, to avoid leggs colliding when 2 people are lying down on the top benches.
+* The side top bench is now 60cm wide, but 70cm would be even more comfortable.
+* The wooden door is nice, but throughout seasons it needs retuning to close well and open easily.
+* After I applied the outer wood layer (one year later), I found out the door would not open further than 90 degrees any more.